 For instance, you'll pay all of your priority debt—such as support obligations and most tax debt—in your Chapter 13 repayment plan.
 You'll make your secured debt payments (such as a mortgage and car loan) if you intend to keep the car or house serving as collateral (the house or car).

-All debts other than priority and secured obligations are general unsecured debt—and the amount you’ll pay to your general unsecured creditors in Chapter 13 bankruptcy will be the greater of your disposable income or the amount your creditors would have received had you filed for Chapter 7 bankruptcy.
+All debts other than priority and secured obligations are general unsecured debt—and the amount you'll pay to your unsecured creditors in Chapter 13 bankruptcy will be the greater of your disposable income or the amount your creditors would have received had you filed for Chapter 7 bankruptcy.

 In Chapter 13 bankruptcy, you must devote all of your "disposable income" to repayment of your debts over the life of your Chapter 13 plan.
 Your disposable income first goes to your secured and priority creditors.
 Your unsecured creditors share any remaining amount.

 Disposable income is what you have left over at the end of every month after you pay your reasonable and necessary living expenses.
 The court determines your disposable income by reviewing the Chapter 13 means test forms.
 The forms are similar to the Chapter 7 means test forms used to decide whether or not you qualify for a Chapter 7 bankruptcy.

 The "best interest of creditors" test calculates the minimum amount you must pay to your nonpriority unsecured creditors through your Chapter 13 plan.
 The test ensures that creditors will not be disadvantaged just because you filed for Chapter 13 rather than Chapter 7 bankruptcy.
 If you can't repay this minimum amount, the court will not confirm your Chapter 13 plan (which means you won't be able to proceed with your case).